ricardofares/jotspot/README.md

 - **User-Friendly Interface:** An intuitive and user-friendly text-based interface for annotation management.
 - **List Annotations:** View and manage your annotations conveniently.
 - **Customizable:** Customize your annotation text as you like it.
-- **Timestamp Formatting:** Annotate provides user-friendly timestamp formatting like "X seconds ago," making it easy to understand when an annotation was created.
+- **Timestamp Formatting:** Jotspot provides user-friendly timestamp formatting like "X seconds ago," making it easy to understand when an annotation was created.

 ## Getting Started